-Randall A. Smith - Partner
+Randall A. Smith - Senior Managing Partner

 Randall A. Smith is a veteran trial lawyer and the founder and managing partner of a boutique litigation firm, Smith & Fawer, LLC, which focuses on providing excellent trial counsel for both plaintiffs and defendants in complex cases.
 Mr. Smith’s litigation experience is broad, with a special emphasis on business and commercial litigation, takings/eminent domain litigation, and white collar criminal defense.
 Having obtained many successful judgments, Mr. Smith has earned his reputation as an assertive, creative, and focused trial counsel.

 Mr. Smith was born in New York and raised in Geneva, Switzerland and Washington D.C.
 His father, Robert S. Smith, was a lifelong diplomat who served, among other posts, on the National Security Council and as the United States Ambassador to The Ivory Coast.
 His mother, Sally L. Smith, was a pioneer in the field of learning disabilities, who founded The Lab School of Washington, authored ten books in the field, and was a tenured professor at American University.

 Mr. Smith is a Phi Beta Kappa graduate of Amherst College (‘78) and Yale Law School (‘82) who moved to New Orleans to serve as a law clerk in 1982-1983 to the Honorable Charles Schwartz, Jr., United States District Court for the Eastern District of Louisiana.
 After completing his clerkship, Mr. Smith accepted a position with the Stone Pigman law firm, where he was named partner after five years in 1988.
 At the end of 1994, Mr. Smith left the partnership to pursue his vision and start Smith & Fawer, LLC.